 For the quilting, you might remember that I was attempting something new: Boxy, straight-line free-motion quilting.
 Wow, I found this quilting style very difficult to pull off.
 It’s challenging to get sharp corners with a free-motion-quilting foot—you have to pause for just a beat or two, or you won’t get a corner at all, and pausing is not something you normally want to do during FMQ!
 It’s usually all smooth and flowy, while this style was all herky-jerky and kind of robotic.
 Then there was the matter of keeping the lines from curving, another difficult task.
 Last but not least, I was trying to keep the lines either perfectly vertical or horizontal—no angled lines allowed.
 Yeah, right!
 That last part proved to be the hardest to master.
 By the time I quilted this entire quilt, I had the sharp corners down pat, and my lines weren’t curving anymore—but they sure weren’t straight 90-degree angles either.
 LOL.
 Oh well—again, I think the wonkiness suits the quilt, so I’m calling this quilting style a success and moving on.

-the Limbo print might become one of my favorite binding prints ever!
-It's perfection.
+The final touch was the binding—the Limbo print might become one of my favorite binding prints ever!
+It’s perfection.
 I cut this binding on the straight-grain, but Limbo would be a great bias-binding print as well, since the stripes would end up angled.
 So many fun possibilities!

 I want to thank Allison for giving me the chance to work with this fabulous line, and hope you all will check out her work, as she is an incredibly talented designer.
 She’s got plenty of other collections available at Modern Yardage as well, including her gorgeous new “Autumn Harvest” line.
 And when you’re done with that, head over to Craftsy to download Bow Tie Required!